format37/avax-pw-crack/README.md

 The alphabet has 94 symbols max.
 The ledger's 25th word is 100 symbols max.

+The Penalty of the single CPU is 0.0522797826 so 4090 GPU can do this job ~3666 times faster.

 The performance evaluation for your device can be performed in the (performance_test)[https://github.com/format37/avax-pw-crack/tree/main/performance_test] folder.